sciZer0/7/v/README.md

 System Program 1 is completely the same as Solana's System Program is.

-System Program 2 is a special inbuilt code that modifies/controls the account's state according to the Automated Donations Program — which, in turn, features the rate of Automated Donations.
+System Program 2 is a special inbuilt code that modifies/controls the account's state according to the Automated Donations Program — which, in turn, features the monthly rate of Automated Donations.

-Also, on the Vote Blockchain, there are Automated Donations for donating tokens to Contributors.
+Yes, on the Vote Blockchain, there are Automated Donations for donating tokens to Contributors.

 Automated Donations are an element of a Creator Thanksgiving Culture.

 Automated Donations are an automated inbuilt feature of the Vote blockchain.

 At the start, the monthly rate of Automated Donations is 0.08% from each public address' balance, and the rate may monthly be charged — either increased or decreased — by 5% through democratic voting (Competitive Voting).

 *Importantly, if there is one or more vacant positions of Contributor (at the start, there may be up to 270 vacant positions), all Automated Donations collected for the vacant positions are burned.*